 The paper is organized as follows.
 In~\Cref{sec:preliminaries} we provide definitions for all the required computability and dynamical notions, as well as present the basic results that we shall use without reference later on.
 In~\Cref{sec:amenables} we prove~\Cref{thm:amenable_is_nope} by constructing an explicit example in each of the aforementioned cases.
 Next in~\Cref{sec:trees} we construct the binary tree structure in an arbitrary non-amenable group and use it to reduce the proof of~\Cref{thm:main_theorem} to the existence of an ad-hoc SFT-like structure which we call ``rooted SFT'' (\Cref{def:rootedSFT}). ~\Cref{sec:mainthm} is the core of this article, where we provide the proof of~\Cref{thm:main_theorem} by constructing explicitly the rooted SFT with the desired properties.
 In~\Cref{sec:aplications} we present the applications mentioned above.
 Finally, in~\Cref{sec:questions} we present a few questions we were not able to solve.

-\textbf{Acknowledgments}: S. Barbieri was supported by the FONDECYT grant 11200037.
-M. Sablik was supported by ANR project Difference (ANR-20-CE40-0002) and the project Computability of asymptotic properties of dynamical systems from CIMI Labex (ANR-11-LABX-0040).
+\textbf{Acknowledgments}: S. Barbieri was supported by the FONDECYT grants 11200037 and 1240085.
+M. Sablik was supported by ANR project Difference (ANR-20-CE48-0002) and the project Computability of asymptotic properties of dynamical systems from CIMI Labex (ANR-11-LABX-0040).
 V. Salo was supported by the Academy of Finland project 2608073211.